It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

-One thing to note is that the wheels on the Black Mountain bikes are not quick release, so you need to be carrying your hex key with you to get the wheel off if you have a puncture.
+One thing to note is that the wheels on the Black Mountain bikes are not quick release (this is due to the ISO safety rating the bikes have), so you do need to remember to carry your hex key with you to get the wheel off if you have a puncture.

-Whilst we’re talking about the wheels it’s worth noting that they seemed to run freely on their hubs (Black Mountain branded from Quando).
+Whilst we’re talking about the wheels it’s worth noting that they run nice and freely on their hubs (Black Mountain branded from Quando).
 The tyres are the standard Kenda Small Block 8’s which you find on the majority of quality kids bikes.
 They’re great for all sorts of surfaces, so your child will be fine on tarmac, grass and gravel.

 Sizing and weights of the Pinto and Skøg bikes

-We've taken some measurements ourselves, and they do tally with what's on the Black Mountain website, which is comforting.
+We've taken some measurements ourselves, and they tally with what's on the Black Mountain website, which is always comforting.